hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ### File handling (*csv*, workbooks, and more) {#pd-files}

-*pandas* can read from and write to many data file types, which makes it extremely powerful in analyzing any data output.
-The following table summarizes the most important file types for numerical hydraulic, morphodynamic and fluvial landscape analyses and [more file type handlers can be found at the developer's docs](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).
+*pandas* can read from and write to many data file types, which makes it extremely powerful in analyzing any data.
+The following table summarizes important file types for numerical hydraulic, morphodynamic and fluvial ecosystem analyses and [more file type handlers can be found at the developer's docs](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).

 |  File type                                                                  |  *pandas* read                                                                                         |  *pandas* write                                                                                       | Usage example                                                                                           |
 |-----------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|